amitmse/in_Python_/Others/README.md

 			Use Time Series Models: If the data is time-series, consider using models specifically designed for time series analysis, such as ARIMA models

+			OLS vs GLS: OLS assumes the error is independent, identically distributed, and have constant variance.
+				GLS relaxes above assumption and allows for heteroscedasticity, and autocorrelation.

 	6. Mean of residuals is zero :
 		The sum of the residuals is always zero when an intercept is included in the regression model.